 You also need to answer the following questions:

-● Where does the company stand in terms of customer centricity?
+- Where does the company stand in terms of customer centricity?

-● Are there identifiable gaps between customer expectations and the actual experience?
+- Are there identifiable gaps between customer expectations and the actual experience?

-● How can we improve customer support processes?
+- How can we improve customer support processes?

-● What new technology can be implemented to improve the customer experience?
+- What new technology can be implemented to improve the customer experience?

 Once you know the answers, you’ll be able to tailor the customer experience even more.

 Your customers’ opinions are important; so much so that not knowing them can negatively impact your ROI.
 According to Bain & Company, 80% of businesses believe they provide customer-centric experiences, although only 8% of customers agree.
 Customer feedback is the best way to determine where your business falls on the spectrum.
 Within a customer-centric strategy, you need to use real-time feedback to close the gap.

 Utilize immediate post-interaction feedback to gauge customer satisfaction.
 Have your customer support team ask specific questions that rate their level of engagement and performance overall.
 You should also keep your customers in the loop when issues they flagged have been resolved.

 Your customer support team is the foundation for your customer experience strategy.
 They’re the ones who deliver quick solutions to customers who’re looking for help.
-As mentioned previously, they need the right tools to do their job efficiently.
+As mentioned previously, they need the right customer support tools to do their job efficiently.
 There are a variety of tools you can use to build their problem-solving tool belt.

 Live chat options are one of the fastest tools for customer support.
-It gives both customers and your team instant access to connect and get to the root of the problem.
+Live chat gives both customers and your team instant access to connect and get to the root of the problem.
 If necessary, chats can transform into video or cobrowsing sessions for more technical problems, or they can be rerouted to senior customer support agents for more complex issues.

 When problems are of a technical nature, technical support engineers will be looped in.
 Oftentimes, they lack the proper context and information to tackle the issue effectively.
 In these cases, session replay software can help because your support team and developers can watch recordings of user sessions in your product to see exactly what they did and experienced.

 Focus on NRR

 If you’re a SaaS provider, net retention rate, (NRR), is one of the most important success metric you need to focus on.
 By tracking your NRR, you can analyze and compare revenue-based take on customer retention efforts.

 Even if you have established a customer centric culture, teams outside of your support function can easily end up neglecting the customer experience when silos build over time.
-Everyone at your company should understand what good customer experience, and support is.
+Everyone at your company should understand what good customer experience and support is.
 If everyone involved understands what the importance of customer support is, you can drive up customer satisfaction through every interaction your customer has with your company.

 Let’s say you’ve implemented the above methods.
 Now, you need a way to gauge whether or not they’ve been effective.
 Similar to analyzing marketing data, you need to set specific benchmarks.
 Even if you’re positive you’ve implemented a more customer-centric strategy, you still need to wait for the data to come in.
 In addition, changes within a company also need to be analyzed after specific time periods as well.